 Orsola / Castello di Tassarolo

-Ran by Massimiliana Spinola and Henry Finzi-Constantine, L’Azienda Vitivinicola Castello di Tassarolo is situated in the commune of Tassarolo in the heart of Gavi in Piedmont and consists of 20 hectares of vineyards that surrounds the winery.
+Ran by Massimiliana Spinola, L’Azienda Vitivinicola Castello di Tassarolo is situated in the commune of Tassarolo in the heart of Gavi in Piedmont and consists of 17 hectares of vineyards that surround the winery.
 The variety of vines cultivated on the estate are “Cortese di Gavi”, Barbera and some Cabernet Sauvignon.
-The Spinola family, who has inhabited the castle in Tassarolo in some form or another since 250 AD, has been making wine from these vines since the year 1367!
-In 2006 Henry and Massimiliana began developing biodynamic methods of viticulture that guarantees the maximum respect for nature and the environment.
+The Spinola family has inhabited the castle in Tassarolo and has been making wine from these vineyards since the 14th century!
+In 2006, Massimiliana and her team began developing biodynamic methods of viticulture that guarantees the maximum respect for nature and the environment.

-Henry, born and raised in London, is the first to develop working heavy horses in the vineyards in the North of Italy.
-He concerns himself with working the land and the health of the vines.
+Massimiliana’s former partner Henry, born and raised in London, was the first to develop working heavy horses in the vineyards in the North of Italy.
 He is collaborating with other experts in the field, in designing and developing draught equipment for biodynamic farming methods in the vineyards.
-He has also been a passionate student of Rudolf Steiner’s philosophies for over 20 years, and applies this methods to his work in the vines.
-Henry currently holds courses that teaches the theory and practice of heavy horses within the vineyards, forest and fields.
-And is developing a nationally recognized certificate for the various fields of work suitable for implementing heavy horses, in regards on promoting heavy horse work in Piedmont.
+He has also been a passionate student of Rudolf Steiner’s philosophies for over 20 years, and applies these methods to his work in the vines.
+Henry currently holds courses that teach the theory and practice of heavy horses within the vineyards, forest and fields.
+And is developing a nationally recognized certificate for the various fields of work suitable for implementing heavy horses, in regard to promoting heavy horse work in Piedmont.

 Watch this interview we conducted with Henry and Massimiliana: